 If you are looking to purchase your home, please contact us or complete the Purchaser’s questionnaire here and one of our team will be in contact with you.

-At Burke & Associates Lawyers, we have a depth of experience in dealing with property purchasers including purchasing off the plan.
-The lawyers in our Property Division are very experienced in all elements of property law covering both residential and commercial property.
+At Burke Lawyers, we have a depth of experience in assisting property purchasers including purchasing off the plan.
+Our Real Estate Lawyers are very experienced in all areas of property law covering both residential and commercial property.